 President Frederick W. Clark Jr., Esq.

-Frederick W. Clark Jr., Esq., is the 12th president in the 175-year history of Bridgewater State University, his alma mater.
-A dedicated leader in public higher education in the Commonwealth of Massachusetts, President Clark’s appointment to the presidency was the seminal moment of a long and distinguished association with the university.
+Frederick W. Clark Jr., Esq., is the 12th president in the 178-year history of Bridgewater State University, his alma mater.

-Like many of the students who come to Bridgewater State University each year, President Clark represents the first generation in his family to attend college.
-President Clark graduated from Bridgewater State in 1983 with a Bachelor of Arts degree in political science.
-He continued his education at Suffolk University Law School, where he received the degree of Juris Doctor in 1986.
+Like the majority of Bridgewater State University students, President Clark represents the first generation in his family to attend college.
+He graduated from Bridgewater State in 1983 with a Bachelor of Arts in political science and received his Juris Doctor degree from Suffolk University Law School in 1986.